davidanthonymalone/WorkoutTrackerWithReactJS/README.md

 # Workout Tracker

 The purpose of this application is for users to login to the application with their Google account and keep track of their exercises.
 This is an exercise tracker.
+The data is not persisted but there is Create, Retrive and Delete functionality data from the view but when you reload the page everything is lost.

+This application has 4 pages and 3 routes.
+There is one data model within this application and that is Workouts.

 ## Description